-Sleeping in the lateral position on the back has been found to be helpful in cases of central sleep apnea.
-Medications like acerazlamide and theophyllinr lower the pH level of the blood and helps in respiration are used by some doctors to treat sleep apnea patients.
+Sleeping in the lateral position (on your side) has been found to be helpful in cases of central sleep apnea.
+Medications like acetazolamide and theophylline lower the pH level of the blood and help in respiratio.
+These are used by some doctors to treat sleep apnea patients.
 People who display symptoms of central sleep apnea should consult a physician at the earliest since delays in treating this disease may lead to life threatening conditions.

 Sleep apnea is highly undiagnosed.
 According to a National Health Institute estimate, only 25 percent of Americans with apnea symptoms sought medical attention over a 4-year period.
-Indeed, one of the goals of the government's Health People initiative is to raise this percentage.
+Indeed, one of the goals of the government's Healthy People 2020 initiative is to raise this percentage.

 A polysomnography is done to detect sleep apnea.
-In the test the heart, brain and lung activities are tested during sleep to check any abnormality.
+In the test the heart, brain and lung activities are tested during sleep to check for abnormalities.
 Oximetry might also be done to check the blood oxygen level during sleep.
-In some cases MRI might also be done.
+In some cases an MRI might also be done.

 If a person is experiencing excessive daytime tiredness along with frequent night arousals accompanied by a choking or gasping for air feeling, they should talk to their clinician about sleep apnea.
 Excessive tiredness can lead to many side effects such as endangering your life or others when driving.
 Severe mood changes, mental dysfunction, and libido reduction are also associated with sleep apnea.

 The Apnea-Hyponea Index was created to quantify the severity of apnea.
-There are difference indices; the simplest counts the number of breathing stoppages per hour, with under 5 considered normal (no apnea).
+Under 5 stoppages is considered normal (no apnea).
 Mild apnea is 5 to 15 incidences per hour, moderate 15-30, and severe greater than 30.
-There is some controversey because different ways of measuring apnea lead to different results; this is an area where diagnostic standards could be improved.
+There is some controversy because different ways of measuring apnea lead to different results; this is an area where diagnostic standards could be improved.

 The University of Michigan made this video that gives a good overview of apnea: